Qamil Balla

 Qamil Balla (born 10 August 1989) is an Australian professional boxer.
+OPBF welterweight 9th place.
+WBO Asia Pacific Welterweight 10th place.
 As an amateur, he competed at the 2010 Commonwealth Games.

 Family background

 Qamil Balla was born in Werribee to an Albanian family that immigrated from Albania to Australia prior to his birth.
+Balla is Muslim.
 Certain members of his family are boxers.
 His father Nuri was a Victorian champion while his uncle Mitat (also his former coach) was an Australian champion.
 His younger brother Ibrahim has also won Australian titles and represented Australia at the 2012 Summer Olympics in the bantamweight division.

 Qamil starting boxing as a youngster alongside his brother Ibrahim and, by the age of 12, both were competing in – and winning – junior tournaments.

 Amateur career

 As an amateur Balla competed in 70 bouts, with 62 wins.
 He won multiple Victorian and Australian titles, represented Australia internationally and finished top 30 in the world.

-Balla was runner up in selection for the 2012 Summer Olympics in the light welterweight division but missed out to current WBO welterweight champion Jeff Horn with Gealan Toulea finishing in third position.
+Balla was runner up in selection for the 2012 Summer Olympics in the light welterweight division but missed out to former WBO welterweight champion Jeff Horn with Gealan Toulea finishing in third position.
 Qamil had beaten Horn early in his amateur career in Port Adelaide at the selection trials for the 2009 World Championships but lost in a rematch at the Arafura Games and then in the 64 kg category at the 2012 Olympic trials.